Architectural project

 ManagerLearning objectivesThe aim is to explore the links that underpin the necessary complicity between architectural-scale intervention and the urban, landscape, social and historical scales to which it contributes.

-During your stay, you’ll be working on research into the resources and new ways of welcoming visitors that Venice, one of Europe’s most visited cities, can offer in the years and decades to come.
+The aim is to have you work during this stay on research into the resources and new ways of welcoming visitors that Venice, one of Europe’s most visited cities, can offer in the years and decades to come.
 You will then be able to feed your architectural projects with the content of this research and the issues it may have raised.Our focus on the travel economy and the intimate integration of host sites within local territorial contexts and resources will also lead us to explore the urban, social and architectural issues that this travel economy generates in the fragile context of the lagoon city.

 Indeed, one of the almost universal rituals of our contemporary lifestyle is that of travel, now within the reach of the greatest number of people.
 However, the notion of travel, with the massification that accompanies it today, has evolved and, from an initiatory quest characterized by the search for a true form of otherness, this notion has very often been transformed into a banal and insipid act of consumption.
 An act of consumption that often goes so far as to pervert its very purpose, which, at its heart, remains that of a change of point of view and the enrichment that elsewhere, the other and their differences, should bring us.Venice, a central episode in the crisis of our modern world, yes, undoubtedly in terms of the way we travel and welcome visitors.
 Should the Serenissima, a jewel built by skilful and intrepid merchants, be destroyed by the vulgar commerce of mass tourism, and how many flagship cities would follow it in this unenviable fate?